Planning for Early Retirement: A $3 Million Journey

 4. Why is early retirement considered more expensive?

-Retiring earlier means paying for healthcare without Medicare and having more years to support without the security of income from employment.
+Retiring earlier means paying for healthcare without Medicare and having more years to support yourself without the security of income from employment.

 5. Should I contact a financial advisor?